Build a scatter plot

 When the conditions of multiple rules are met, Sigma applies the formatting rules in order of precedence, from top to bottom.
 Drag and drop rule blocks to reorder them as needed.

-Configure mark size
+Configure point size

 Customize point style